Research category: Natural history/translational medicine

 Institution: Genomic Medicine Institute, Cleveland Clinic, USA

-Project start: September 2020 Expected completion: December 2024
+Project start: September 2020 Expected completion: June 2025

 To identify genomic modifiers predictive of clinical outcomes in PTEN mutation carriers, by performing whole genome sequencing (WGS) on a population of extensively phenotyped individuals with PHTS.
 Ultimately, it is hoped that this approach may provide a framework for stratifying PTEN-related disease risk at the individual level, as a basis for precision healthcare.

-Whole genome sequencing will be performed on a well-characterised group of individuals with PHTS who have germline pathogenic, or likely pathogenic, mutations in PTEN, identified from the Cleveland Clinic prospective cohort for Cowden Syndrome and Bannayan-Riley-Ruvalcaba syndrome, and the Rare Disease Clinical Research Networks cohort.
+Whole genome sequencing will be performed on a well-characterised group of individuals with PHTS who have constitutive pathogenic, or likely pathogenic, variants in PTEN, identified from the Cleveland Clinic prospective cohort for Cowden Syndrome and Bannayan-Riley-Ruvalcaba syndrome, and the Rare Disease Clinical Research Networks cohort.
 These data will then be interrogated in a variety of ways to identify if and what genetic variations in the genome of people with PHTS lead to disparate clinical outcomes.

 It is hoped that this research will lead to the identification of genetic markers that may be used to better inform the clinical outcome of individuals with PHTS, to optimise surveillance, and to develop medical management leading to precise risk stratification and biomarker-informed treatments and prevention.
 In addition, this rich and detailed dataset will be invaluable for future research to better understand PHTS and identify new and novel therapeutics.